SaniyaKhullar/NetREm/README.md

 ## Hardware Requirements

-Please note that larger prior graph networks may require more memory, space, and time.
-We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage) with enough RAM to support the operations.
+The minimum requirement is a computer with 8 GB of RAM and 32 GB of storage.
+For large prior graph networks, 32 GB of RAM is recommended.

 ## Software Requirements